Find unused images in WordPress

 To manage image captions and copyright holder information, Image Source Control already comes with an internal index of where an image is used.
 One does not need to manually attach images to specific posts as the WordPress core does.
 ISC also finds pictures outside of the content.

 The additional Deep Check option looks for images in post meta information or options.
-This is where some themes and plugins store image-related information.
-Even WordPress core does that for the favicon.
+Some themes and plugins store image-related information here, including:

-Use the bulk options to now delete unused images.
+Use the bulk options to delete unused images now.

 Image Source Control is the solution I am using now to remove unused images from WordPress on all of my projects.
 Give it a try, and let me know how I can further improve it for your workflows.